haddocking/haddock3/README.md

 ## 1. Installation

-To install HADDOCK3 follow instructions in [INSTALL](INSTALL.md) file.
+To install HADDOCK3 follow the instructions in the [INSTALL](INSTALL.md) file.

 ## 2. Examples